trys/trysv4/content/blog/coding-with-contracts-api.md

 When we tell Typescript that an object is a `BlogPost`, the compiler, codebase and IDE suddenly know a huge amount more about this piece of data.
 In fact, **data begins to become information**.
 This information, in the form of type-checking, gives us confidence.

-We know that the `BlogPost.comments` will be an array of comments, so it's safe to access `.length`, or run `.map()` over it.
+We know that the `BlogPost.comments` will always be an array of comments, so it's safe to access `.length`, or run `.map()` over it.

 We also know that `BlogPost.image` is an optional property, so might be missing from any API response.
 If we try and access `BlogPost.image.url` (for example) without first checking that `BlogPost.image` exists, the code simply won't compile.
 It prevents us from making mistakes that would cause 'regular' JS to fall over.

-I say 'regular' JS, because Typescript still ultimately compiles down to JS.
-These type-checks are purely theoretical, and if the API fails to provide `comments`, you'll still have problems.
-This 'false' confidence is dangerous if you can't trust your API.
-Fortunately, it's where a **shared schema** can come to the rescue.
-If the backend is also written in Typescript, you can share your interfaces between the two codebases, and if either party makes a breaking change, the code won't compile and you'll be alerted!

 Marking up a network request with an interface is a great start, and I [wrote about it](/blog/typescript-generics/) last month.

 This approach leads on nicely to a consolidation of API responses.
-A `BlogPost` will usually appear in multiple places across an API: On a blog index page, as a related post, as a list of posts by an author, attached to a comment, and as a direct request to a post.
+A `BlogPost` will usually appear in multiple places across an API: On a blog index page, as a related post, as a list of posts by an author, attached to a comment, or as a direct request to a post.
 It's inefficient to send the full post for all of those use-cases, so it's common to return a subset of the data. **These subsets are where problems tend to occur.**

-Nailing down the two or three forms in which a post can be returned is an essential part of a good data contract.
 Take this interface:

 ```ts
 interface BlogPost {